-The Office of Medicaid Policy and Planning (OMPP) efficiently and effectively administers Medicaid programs for the state of Indiana.
+The FSSA Office of Medicaid Policy and Planning efficiently and effectively administers Medicaid programs for the state of Indiana.
 Medicaid is more than just health coverage—it provides a vital safety net to one in five Hoosiers.
-OMPP’s suite of programs, called the Indiana Health Coverage Programs, includes traditional Medicaid, risk-based managed care, and a variety of waiver services tailored to the needs of specific populations.
+OMPP’s suite of programs, called the Indiana Health Coverage Programs, includes traditional Medicaid, risk-based managed care and a variety of waiver services tailored to the needs of specific populations.
 High-level descriptions of our program areas are below.

-- Hoosier Healthwise, which includes Indiana’s CHIP population, serves more than 600,000 children and pregnant women.
+- Hoosier Healthwise, which includes Indiana’s CHIP population, serves approximately 600,000 children and pregnant women.
 We work to ensure that more young children receive well-child doctor visits, helping them to a healthy start in their critical developmental years.
 Hoosier Healthwise supports early healthcare for pregnant women.
 Prenatal care has proven to reduce the risk of premature and low birth weight babies, which significantly reduces the likelihood of infant mortality.

 - MED Works offers healthcare coverage for more than 3,000 disabled individuals who are able to return to work but still meet the Medicaid definition of disability.
 This allows members to continue being productive, healthy members without fear of losing health coverage.

 - HoosierRx helps thousands of low-income residents, aged 65 years old or older, to pay their monthly Part D premium.
 Members enrolled in a Medicare Part D Plan working with HoosierRx can receive up to $70 a month in assistance.
-We also have programs available to help pay Medicare Part A or B premiums, deductibles, and co-insurance.
+We also have programs available to help pay Medicare Part A or B premiums, deductibles and co-insurance.

-Thanks to Indiana Medicaid, 1.3 million Hoosiers can let their minds rest at ease knowing they have access to quality healthcare.
-Additional information about our programs can be found at IndianaMedicaid.com or by clicking here.
+Thanks to Indiana Medicaid, 1.5 million Hoosiers can let their minds rest at ease knowing they have access to quality healthcare.
+Additional information about our programs can be found by clicking here.